Hi, I'm Mie

 I encountered DBT when I was doing the practicum at Douglas University Institute in Montreal, Canada in 2014.
 I was first overwhelmed by the thickness of the manual, and I guess I was even doubtful of the skills that DBT was trying to teach.
 Mindfulness (or meditation, I thought at that time) was something that I just could not get myself into.
 Distress tolerance skills seemed almost too simple and small a step to get someone out of self-destructive behaviors.
 Emotional regulations starts with giving a precise name to every emotion.
 Can we reclaim that function from emojis?!
 Interpersonal effectiveness skills almost seemed to be stating the obvious.
 What do I and my clients get out of this?

 Six months of training was enough to see what DBT does for whom, and to say without doubt that DBT was what I wanted to offer to my future clients.
 DBT works.
 When the life feels like one big chunk of complicated problem, we have to start from the obvious and the simplest, and DBT does just that.
 Since I left Montreal, I have completed DBT intensive training through Behavioral Tech: A Linehan Institute Training Company.
 I have a weekly therapist consultation with 3 therapists in Australia whom I met through Behavioral Tech.
-My love of DBT grew so much over the past 5 years that I could not resist the urge to open my own studio of DBT.
+My love of DBT grew so much that I could not resist the urge to open my own studio of DBT.
+So, I did in 2020.

 You might have heard that DBT is for someone who is severely suicidal and has borderline personality disorder.
-Well, you don't have to be suicidal or have borderline personality disorder.
-I learned tons of skills from DBT myself.
-The DBT skills can become a way of life for you.
+Well, it is true, but I learned tons of skills from DBT myself.
+The DBT skills can become a way of life for anyone.

 A bit more about me

-Before becoming a psychologist, I worked for an international NGO.
+Before becoming a psychologist, I worked for an international NGO that promoted children's rights.
 The work took me to more than 25 corners of Asia, West Africa and Latin America.
-I worked with a global team (Really it is global) of colleagues as well as adolescents and adults from the communities.
+I worked with a global team of colleagues as well as adolescents and adults from the communities.
 I have lived in Christian, Budhist, Muslim and Hindu cultures.

 I hope my background could be a nice add-on to DBT to work with you.